for administrative accounts

 This is the core component the of Indeed PAM infrastructure.
 It is a web application, operating in the Internet Information Services (IIS) server environment.
 The Indeed PAM server provides for centralized management of system users, user account data and security policies.

 The access server is the central part of the privileged access granting scheme.
 The server provides for access policy compliance, starts an administrator session at the target resource and also carries out text and video recording of sessions.
+The two-factor authentication is also performed at the access server before starting a privileged session.

 Connectors to the target systems